Palletising in any manufacturing plant presents many operational challenges: from production efficiencies to safety considerations.

 With clients that include many of the most well-known household names in Australia and New Zealand, VIP Packaging is committed to innovation, quality and sustainability.

 The production line at the plant predominantly palletises bottles used for shampoos and laundry detergents.
-To minimise manual handling and gain production efficiencies, VIP Packaging called on Machinery Automation & Robotics (MAR) to deliver a solution to automate its palletising production line.
+To minimise manual handling and gain production efficiencies, VIP Packaging called on Scott Automation + Robotics to deliver a solution to automate its palletising production line.

 The VIP Packaging plant transfers packaging bottles that are arranged in pallets in a predesigned format that is suitable for transport directly to clients.
 These bottles can range in size from 500 mL to 2 L and are delivered wrapped with clear plastic stretch wrap to ensure the bottles stay in position when transported.